HeavyMedl/HowToJavaScript/README.md

 # Costco Internship - JavaScript and Web Development

-A simple web server and javascript tasks for incoming interns
+Boilerplate repository containing a web server and tasks for Costco interns.